yao-siyu/Prediction-validation-Project/README.md

 - Further Improvements provided more resources:
-  - Has limited time (5 hours) to complete the project due to tight full-time work;
+  - Has limited time to complete the project due to tight full-time work schedule;
   - Further optimizations on time complexity might be possible;
   - Consider use Map reduce for larger scale data;
   - Extensive test case validation.